TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Jupiter.md

 <br />

-After some time enumerating the system, we find somes files in the `/dev/shm` directory:
+While enumerating the system, we find some files in the `/dev/shm` directory:

 <br />